SrS2225a/bd-themes/main-themes/README.md

 ## TO DO
-For extra protection, private all themes and create a plugin for BD that logins to github within the discord client.
+For extra protection, private all themes and create a plugin for BD that logins to github and integrates with KSS within the discord client.
 Anyones github account added to the source code has access to the theme.